Read time: 3 to 5 minutes

-Tax season is a time to think about your financial situation and what you might want to do differently in the coming year.
-As you plan, consider your long-term goals—and include your retirement plan in your tax strategy.
+As you think about your current financial situation and what you might want to do differently in the coming year, it's important to consider your long-term goals—and include your financial plan in your tax strategy.
 Why?
 Your future self is counting on it.

-Read on to discover how having a financial plan can set you up for long-term success—and help you avoid tax surprises in retirement.
+Read on to discover how having a financial plan can set you up for long-term success—and help you avoid tax surprises in retirernent.

 Tax surprises in retirement?

-But you do pay taxes on pre-tax money when you take it out, ideally in retirement.2 You’ll have the option to start taking your pre-tax money out without an early withdrawal penalty once you reach age 59½.
-But you have to start taking it out at age 73.
-These planned withdrawals are called your required minimum distributions, or RMDs.
+You'll have the option of taking your pre-tax money out without an early withdrawal penalty once you reach age 59½.
+But you must start withdrawing it at age 73.
+These planned withdrawals are called required minimum distributions, or RMDs.

 How can a financial plan help?